-Late-clinical-stage biotech companies are at the final step before submitting the applications that allow biotech companies to bring new medical products to market.
+Late-clinical-stage biotech companies are at the final step before submitting the applications that allow them to bring new medical products to market.

 Late-stage biotech companies already have a good understanding of the safety and tolerability profile of their treatment and believe it to be effective.
 Now, it’s time to prove that it is safe, tolerable, and effective across the vast patient population that would use it once approved and marketed.

-As with all other stages of biotech stocks, late-stage biotech stocks come with their own risks:
+As with all other stages of biotech stocks, late-stage stocks come with their own risks:

 - Clinical Failure.
-As you begin to invest in biotech stocks, you will see that clinical failure, even in late stages, happens all too often.
+As you begin to invest in biotech, you’ll see that clinical failure, even in late stages, happens all too often.
 By this stage, companies have spent incredible amounts of money on research, preclinical testing, and early trials.
 The process has likely taken several years, if not a decade or more.
 A failure at this stage is extremely painful, and that’s seen in the stock’s price when it happens.

 - Capital Requirements.
 Phase Three clinical trials are expensive.
 Also, to move out of the clinical stage and into commercial stages, there is a large cost involved in regulatory approvals.
 If capital hasn’t already been worked out at this point, companies may be forced to move forward with transactions that aren’t in the best interest of investors in order to raise the capital needed to go through the final stages of development and work toward commercialization.